arnaudjudge/RL4Echo/README.md

    predict_3d input_folder=<PATH/TO/DATA/> output_folder=<OUT/> ckpt_path=<checkpoint_file> tta=False tto=off
    ```

-To run this code, use the runner.py script for individual runs,
+To run training, use the runner.py script for individual runs,
 or the auto_iteration.py script for full RL loops.
+(WILL BE IMPROVED FOR BETTER USABILITY!)